RandyGaul/cute_framework/doc/cute/cute_options_t.md

 CUTE_OPTIONS_GFX_GLES | Initialize an OpenGL ES 2.0 context (mobile devices only).
 CUTE_OPTIONS_GFX_D3D9 | Initializes a DirecX 9 context (Windows only).
 CUTE_OPTIONS_FULLSCREEN | Starts up with a fullscreen window.
-CUTE_OPTIONS_RESIZEABLE | The window can be resized.
+CUTE_OPTIONS_RESIZABLE | The window can be resized.

 ## Code Example